The food, beverage, and supplements industries face a host of new challenges as they struggle to stay competitive in increasingly crowded markets.

 Today’s most daunting obstacles include:

 Fraud is just as prevalent in the supplement industry, even drawing the attention of the New York State Attorney General back in 2015 when the office accused four major retailers of “selling fraudulent and potentially dangerous herbal supplements.”
 According to the New York Times report, the AG’s office “conducted tests on top-selling store brands of herbal supplements at four national retailers — GNC, Target, Walgreens, and Walmart — and found that four out of five of the products did not contain any of the herbs on their labels.
-The tests showed that pills labeled medicinal herbs often contained little more than cheap fillers like powdered rice, asparagus and houseplants, and in some cases substances that could be dangerous to those with allergies.”
+The tests showed that pills labeled medicinal herbs often contained little more than cheap fillers like powdered rice, asparagus and houseplants, and in some cases, substances that could be dangerous to those with allergies.”

 Claims and clean labels

-More than ever, consumers want to know what’s in the food, beverages, and dietary supplements they’re buying.
+Consumers want to know what’s in the food, beverages, and dietary supplements they’re buying.
 Just as importantly, they insist on knowing what isn’t in these products as well.
 Demand for organic, non-GMO, and gluten-free products has never been higher.
 Customers who want to meet that demand need clean, honest labels – and the paper trail to back them up.

 Changing demographics, changing tastes

 Millennials are the second-largest generation, and their influence is driving food, beverage, and supplement trends in a big way.
 Millennials want convenience, transparency, and more customized products.
-Fickle millennial tastes now dictate the constant reformulation of existing products and rapid introduction of new products.
+Fickle millennial tastes now dictate the constant reformulation of existing products and the rapid introduction of new products.
 They love their snacks, but they also love their planet, placing more value on sustainability than price.

 They’re also more open to alternative medicine and more likely to take dietary supplements than older consumers.